Exam Tips7 min read

 In Paper 2, the focus shifts to the Estate Agents Act, which dictates the Code of Ethics and Professional Client Care.
 You will also encounter detailed questions on HDB Policies, such as the Minimum Occupation Period (MOP) and the Ethnic Integration Policy (EIP).
 For RES exam candidates, these topics are essential for both papers.
 You can practice questions on these specific regulations in the Prepare app to ensure you are ready for the 2026 exam cycle.

 Mastering Singapore real estate legislation involves studying the Land Titles Act, the Estate Agents Act, and HDB resale procedures.
-Candidates must achieve a 75% score by demonstrating a clear understanding of these laws and their application to real-world property transactions, which is vital for passing the RES exam.
+Candidates must obtain at least 60 marks for each paper by demonstrating a clear understanding of these laws and their application to real-world property transactions, which is vital for passing the RES exam.

 Common Questions About RES Exam Preparation

 Q: How many questions do I need to get right to pass?
-A: You need to get 30 out of 40 questions correct for each paper (75%).
+A: You need to get the official passing mark correct for each paper (the official passing mark of 60 for each paper).
 Because the papers are weighted equally, there is no room for significant error.

 Q: Can I retake just one paper?
 A: Yes.
 If you pass one paper and fail the other, you only need to retake the failed paper, provided you do so within the timeframe specified by CEA.
 This modular approach helps improve the overall RES exam pass rate over multiple attempts.